-NOTE 9 - OTHER COMMITMENTS
+NOTE 8 - OTHER COMMITMENTS

 We have purchase obligations for inventory and production costs as well as other obligations such as capital expenditures, service contracts, marketing, and development agreements.
 Arrangements are considered purchase obligations if a contract specifies all significant terms, including fixed or minimum quantities to be purchased, a pricing structure and approximate timing of the transaction.
 Most arrangements are cancelable without a significant penalty, and with short notice, typically less than 90 days.
-At December 31, 2013, the purchase and other obligations totaled \$895,000 and are expected to be paid out over the next twelve months.
+At December 31, 2014, the purchase commitments and other obligations totaled \$1,047,000 of which all but \$15,000 are expected to be paid over the next twelve months.

-NOTE 10 - CONTINGENCIES
+NOTE 9 - CONTINGENCIES

-As of December 31, 2013, we were a party to two employee restructuring related separation claims, which have been accrued in our restructuring charges.
-We were not a party to any other legal proceedings, the adverse outcome of which in management's opinion, individually or in the aggregate, would have a material adverse effect on our results of operations or financial position.
+As of December 31, 2014, we were not a party to any legal proceedings or aware of any indemnification agreement claims, the adverse outcome of which in management's opinion, individually or in the aggregate, would have a material adverse effect on our results of operations or financial position.

-NOTE 11 - STOCK AND RETIREMENT PLANS
+NOTE 10 - STOCK AND RETIREMENT PLANS